+, J

 Requirements Semester Credit Hours

 a.
-General Education 40
+General Education 46

 b.
-Major Requirements 47.5/50
+Major Rec juirements 46-47

+с.
+Education 36

-c.
-Education Requirements 41
+Requirements

-Total Hours 128.5/131
+Total Hours 128-129

-\Please note that Honors Students are required to complete seven hours of Honors Leadership Seminars as well as three hours of Honors Thesis Seminars for graduation in addition to the hours outlined in the above curriculum summary.
+Please note that Honors Students are required to complete seven hours of Honors Leadership Seminars as well as four hours of Honors Thesis Seminars for graduation in addition to the hours outlined in the above curriculum summary.